SNHD-Development/FormSchemaRender/README.md

 ### Version

 * 0.1.0 - Adding Spinner Options to be able to set min and default values.
+		- Adding Options in Button to be able to ask for confirmation before redirect the form.

 * 0.0.9 - Adding JavaPowUpload from http://www.element-it.com/multiple-file-upload-applet/java-uploader.aspx (require serial number)